 As we age, we also become concerned about our bones.
 Another benefit of swimming is its link to improved bone strength, especially in pre-menopausal women.
 When bones are strong, the risk of breaks from falls are less frequent – keeping you moving.

 Looking for a pool?
-HARTZ PT offers aquatic therapy for strengthening and rehabilitation at our Lititz location.
+HARTZ PT offers aquatic therapy for strengthening and rehabilitation at our Lititz, Lancaster-East and Mount Joy locations.
 Give us a call for more information, today.